Kew Mortuary: History

 Kew is bordered by the Thames so bodies of drowned people frequently were washed up along its shore.
-Originally such bodies would be taken to either facilities provided by the local Vestry or more often a local public house, although publicans were not required to receive dead bodies.
-It was not until the Public Health Act 1848 that local boards of health were enabled to build mortuaries or 'dead-houses'.
+Originally such bodies would be taken to either facilities provided by the local vestry or more often a local public house, although publicans were not required to receive dead bodies.
+It was not until the Public Health Act 1848 (11 & 12 Vict. c.
+63) that local boards of health were enabled to build mortuaries or 'dead-houses'.
 Under the Sanitary Act 1866 there was still no requirement to build a mortuary, although where one existed corpses of those who died from infectious diseases were required to be taken to the mortuary.
 The Public Health Act 1872 established sanitary authorities.
-It was not until the Public Health Act 1875 that the Local Government Board could compel local authorities to provide mortuaries.
+It was not until the Public Health Act 1875 (38 & 39 Vict. c.
+55) that the Local Government Board could compel local authorities to provide mortuaries.

 Locally, there seems to have been a mortuary or dead-house in Mortlake by 1856.
 The need for a dead-house at Twickenham under the Sanitary Act 1866 was discussed from 1871 as "in some instances publicans objected to having the bodies brought to their premises"; tenders were submitted in 1875.
 There was also a mortuary at Hampton Wick and Barnes about the same time and a mortuary in Brentford from about 1870.
-In Richmond the mortuary seems to have been at the Work House and as late as 1900 the coroner, Mr Braxton Hicks, was describing it as insanitary and a disgrace.
+In Richmond the mortuary seems to have been at the workhouse and as late as 1900 the coroner, Mr Braxton Hicks, was describing it as insanitary and a disgrace.

 The earliest record for a mortuary at Kew is from 1871, so the mortuary probably dates from the late 1860s.
 At that time the attached building would have been occupied by Robert Surman, butcher.

 The parish of Kew found itself without a parish constable in 1873.
 They contended that under the Parish Constables Act 1872 it was no longer necessary to appoint one, although at their Court Leet they did appoint a beadle and head-borough, who had the keys of the dead-house.
 However, he refused to take charge of a body found in the Thames and handed the keys to the police.
 The police instead called in the parish constable for Richmond.

-The police gradually took over powers from the local Parish Constable or Headborough, including the removal of bodies.
+The police gradually took over powers from the local parish constable or headborough, including the removal of bodies.